scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 You sever the connections surrounding a creature you can see, leaving them utterly isolated.
-Make a spellcasting roll against their willpower, on success the creature loses any spells, abilities, or enchantments effecting them that did not come from their own magic.
-While isolated, magic that is not their own cannot reach them, they cannot be detected with magical means and they cannot be contacted through telepathy.
+Make a spellcasting roll against the creatures willpower save.
+On success the creature loses any spells, abilities, or magical effects that did not come from their own magic.
+While isolated, magic that is not their own cannot reach them, they cannot be detected by magical means and they cannot be contacted through telepathy.
 Any powers given from a deity or other being cannot be used while isolated.

 Add an enhanced die for every level above 6th.